canonical/observability/decision-records/2025-03-20--node-exporter-otelcol-adr.md

 ### General comments about Alternative 1 and Alternative 2

-As we have said, both alternatives relies on the [parallel installs](https://snapcraft.io/docs/parallel-installs) feature of snaps which has aspect that must be considered:
+As we have said, both alternatives relies on the [parallel installs](https://snapcraft.io/docs/parallel-installs) feature of snaps which has aspects that must be considered:

 #### Enable the feature in the host.